 Here is a flavour of some of the exciting research being conducted by members of the research group.

-Dr David Bailey is Senior Lecturer in Politics.
+Dr David Bailey is a Senior Lecturer in Politics.
 David researches the political economy of left parties and protest movements and the European context.

-Dr Karin Bottom is Lecturer in British Politics and Public Policy.
+Dr Karin Bottom is a Lecturer in British Politics and Public Policy.
 Karin researches directly elected mayors, the cartel party model, depoliticization, and the role and relevance of small parties.

-Professor Nic Cheeseman is Professor of Democracy and International Development.
+Professor Nic Cheeseman is a Professor of Democracy and International Development.
 Nic researches many aspects of African politics, including party politics.
 Among his recent publications in How to Rig an Election (Yale University Press, 2018).

-Professor David Cutts is Professor of Political Science.
+Professor David Cutts is a Professor of Political Science.
 Dave researches many aspects of voting behaviour and campaigning, particularly in UK elections.
 He is beginning work with Tim Haughton on a project examining election campaigning in Central and Eastern Europe.

-Dr Tim Haughton is Reader (Senior Associate Professor) in European Politics.
+Dr Tim Haughton is a Reader (Senior Associate Professor) in European Politics.
 Tim co-authored a recent book The New Party Challenge with Kevin Deegan-Krause examining the patterns of party politics across Central and Eastern Europe.
-He is also embarking on a project with David Cutts on election campaigning in Central and Eastern Europe..
+He is also embarking on a project with David Cutts on election campaigning in Central and Eastern Europe.

-Dr Peter Kerr is Senior Lecturer in Politics.
+Dr Peter Kerr is a Senior Lecturer in Politics.
 Pete’s research encompassing many themes in British politics, including a focus on party politics.

-Dr George Kyris is Lecturer in International and European Politics.
+Dr George Kyris is a Lecturer in International and European Politics.
 George has researched and published on the impact of the European Union on domestic affairs, including institutions, civil society and political parties.
 He has also researched the interplay between public opinion and party competition.